-The AUK on-campus Student Employment Program is designed to financially support a student's educational experience while providing a necessary service to the University community.
+The AUK on-campus Student Employment Program is designed to financially support a student's educational experience and develop the student's career skills while providing a necessary service to the University community.
 AUK students have the opportunity to work in various departments within the University; employment depends on the individual departmental needs and financial resources, as well as the skillset an applicant brings to the required position.